Life As an Insurance Policy Processing Clerk

 Career Description Process applications for, changes to, reinstatement of, and cancellation of insurance policies.
 Duties include reviewing insurance applications to ensure that all questions have been answered, compiling data on insurance policy changes, changing policy records to conform to insured party’s specifications, compiling data on lapsed insurance policies to determine automatic reinstatement according to company policies, canceling insurance policies as requested by agents, and verifying the accuracy of insurance company records.

-Insurance Policy Processing Clerk Skills
+Qualities of an Insurance Policy Processing Clerk

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.